 By Victor Lessoff, MD, Head of Internal Investigations, TIAA

 The Fraud and Financial Crime USA prepares attendees to identify and respond to new and emerging financial crime risks.
-The beneficial ownership session will provide an overview of the various forms of beneficial ownership, how beneficial ownership laws can be abused and how to track illicit or fraudulent funds through beneficial ownership vehicles.
+The beneficial ownership session provided an overview of the various forms of beneficial ownership, how beneficial ownership laws can be abused and how to track illicit or fraudulent funds through beneficial ownership vehicles.

 How can risk professionals track the flow of funds to identify fraudulent activity?